 Pressed Steel Metalcraft Coca-Cola Truck With Box

 Toys are always popular with Coke collectors, so it's no wonder this 11-inch truck sold for so much.
-It In very good to excellent condition, there is some oxidation to the grill and minor scratches.
-It does include the10 original glass bottles and has the box minus the end flaps.
+It's in very good to excellent condition, though there is some oxidation to the grill and minor scratches.
+It does include the 10 original glass bottles and has the box minus the end flaps.
 At Morphy Auctions in 2009, it sold for $702.Continue to 8 of 28 below.

 08 of 28